carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 ### Group activity

 We'll create a housing dataset together.
-After the data was collected, label the prices into two categories low or high.
+After the data is collected, we'll label the prices into two categories low or high.

 > ## Definitions
 >